tholman/generative-artistry/content/episodes/generative-art-and-creative-code.md

 **Tim:** Right.

 <span data-time="30:15">
 **Ruth:** Gotcha.
 Okay.
 I see how these layers work.
 I see how putting oil on top of Goulash works.
 I see how Goulash on top of oil works.
-I see how acrylic on top of Goulash and so on and so forth until I actually got to the point [30:27 inaudible] now I know I want to paint red.
+I see how acrylic on top of Goulash and so on and so forth until I actually got to the point where he was like: "Now I know I want to paint red.""
 I know how all of these things work on top of each other.
 Let's paint red.
 </span>

 <span data-time="30:36">